browsertherapy/browsertherapy-v2/src/lib/posts/2023-01-28-browser-therapy-e24.md

 ---
-title: Ep 23 - Adding right-click and Power Card menu interfaces
+title: Ep 24 - Closing a popup menu
-date: '2023-01-21'
+date: '2023-01-28'
-updated: '2023-01-14'
+updated: '2023-01-21'
-excerpt: In this session we'll try re-rolling a resolved die with a right-click and add Power Card menus to the player decks.
+excerpt: In this session we'll try to close a popup menu.
+It's harder than it should be.
 categories:
 - live-stream
 ---